Ditchcarbon

 John Deere's reported carbon emissions

-In 2024, John Deere reported total greenhouse gas emissions of approximately 353,900,000 kg CO2e for Scope 1, 224,000,000 kg CO2e for Scope 2, and a significant 76,204,000,000 kg CO2e for Scope 3 emissions related to the use of sold products.
-The total emissions for Scope 1 and 2 combined reached about 577,900,000 kg CO2e.
-In comparison, the 2023 data indicated emissions of approximately 410,000,000 kg CO2e for Scope 1, 280,000,000 kg CO2e for Scope 2, and 89,120,000,000 kg CO2e for Scope 3, with a total of about 690,000,000 kg CO2e for Scope 1 and 2.
+In 2024, John Deere reported total greenhouse gas emissions of approximately 353,900,000 kg CO2e for Scope 1, 224,000,000 kg CO2e for Scope 2, and a staggering 76,204,000,000 kg CO2e for Scope 3 emissions, which includes the use of sold products and purchased goods and services.
+The combined total for Scope 1 and 2 emissions was about 577,900,000 kg CO2e.
 John Deere has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using fiscal year 2021 as the baseline.
-Additionally, the company targets a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
-These targets are validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. The company is on track to achieve a 20% reduction in absolute Scope 1 and 2 emissions by the end of fiscal year 2025, compared to the 2021 baseline.
-This commitment reflects John Deere's proactive approach to addressing climate change and reducing its carbon footprint in the agricultural and machinery sector.
+This target is validated by the Science Based Targets initiative (SBTi) and includes land-related emissions and removals from bioenergy feedstocks.
+Additionally, the company aims to achieve a 30% reduction in absolute Scope 3 emissions from purchased goods and services and the use of sold products within the same timeframe.
+In the near term, John Deere has also committed to a 20% reduction in absolute Scope 1 and 2 emissions by the end of fiscal year 2025, again using 2021 as the baseline.
+These targets reflect the company's proactive approach to addressing climate change and reducing its carbon footprint across its operations.

 Unlock detailed emissions data